Elena-sky/go-backend-master-class-simplebank-2025/README.md

 ![Backend master class](backend-master.png)

-In this backend master class, we’re going to learn everything about how to design, develop, and deploy a complete backend system from scratch using PostgreSQL, Golang and Docker.
+In this backend master class, we’re going to learn everything about how to design, develop, and deploy a complete backend system from scratch using Golang, PostgreSQL, and Docker.

 ## Simple bank service